EliAndrewC/l7r/setting/l7r.md

 ##### The Temple of Bishamon

-The Lion clan is most known for its formidable military prowess, and Bishamon is the most important Fortune to the Lion.
+The Lion Clan is most known for its formidable military prowess, and Bishamon is the most important Fortune to the Lion.
 With over 200 members living in the main temple complex in Toshi Ranbo, the Order of Bishamon is the biggest, richest, most influential temple in Damasu lands.

 Under the Tsume administration the Order of Bishamon's influence was minimal, but it was restored to its rightful position as most esteemed temple in the city with the return of the Damasu.

 ##### The Temple of Daikoku

 Grand Abbot Okawa was the head of the Order of Daikoku in Scorpion lands.
-Although Daikoku is not one of the patron Fortunes of the Scorpion clan, the city of Ryoko Owari boasts the largest Temple of Daikoku in the Empire, and under Okawa's decades-long leadership the temple began to spread its influence throughout Scorpion lands.
+Although Daikoku is not one of the patron Fortunes of the Scorpion Clan, the city of Ryoko Owari boasts the largest Temple of Daikoku in the Empire, and under Okawa's decades-long leadership the temple began to spread its influence throughout Scorpion lands.
 Okawa himself was blessed with the gift of prophecy, and all who heard his sermons were changed by them.

 Okawa was revealed on the Day of Thunder to be the descendant of Shinsei, and it was he who gathered together the Seven Thunders to defeat Shinjo Jotsu, Lord Moon's Champion.
 This has spurred the Temple of Daikoku to even greater heights, and after the previous Grand Abbot of Daikoku for Damasu lands died, one of Okawa's disciples was appointed.